-Policy Statement: The Card Access Security System provides access to building entrances and special facilities as determined by the appropriate policy makers.
-The records generated by the card access system (e.g., the card used to gain entrance and when) are to be considered sensitive information and controls must in be in place to protect the confidentiality, integrity, and access of such records.
-The records can be retrieved for purposes of: general system maintenance by the Card Access Administrator; life-threatening emergencies; investigations into criminal and student code of conduct violations; monitoring of ingress to and egress from areas designated as data centers; investigations into violations of this policy or unauthorized access of the records; or other emergencies as defined by College policy.
-Retention of records will be limited in duration as per predetermined schedules.
-Violators of the Card Access Security System Policy or unauthorized access of the records will be subject to disciplinary action.
+Records can be retrieved for purposes of general system maintenance, life-safety emergencies, investigations into criminal and student code-of-conduct violations, monitoring access to areas designated as data centers, investigations into violations of this policy or unauthorized access of the records, or other emergencies as defined by college policy.
+Retention of records is limited in duration as described in Procedures.
+Violators of the Card Access Security System Policy will be subject to disciplinary action.

 The Card Access Security System is not a time-and-attendance system and will not be used to enforce time and attendance for employees or students.

-All records generated by the system are subject to all Federal and State statutes and other college privacy policies and procedures.
-Access to these confidential records by outside entities will be denied unless subpoenaed or used in court proceedings.
-Any authorized information obtained is to be used solely for the purpose for which it was authorized.
+Records generated by the system are subject to all applicable Federal and State statutes and other college privacy policies and procedures.
+Access to these confidential records by outside entities will be denied unless subpoenaed or required for court proceedings.
+Any authorized information obtained may only be used for the purpose for which it was authorized.

 Data Center – locations that store sensitive data and require monitoring of physical access to comply with standards or other regulatory requirements.

-Permission to retrieve the records for the purpose of investigations into criminal and student code of conduct violations and investigations into violations of this policy or unauthorized access of the records must be granted by the College President or his/her designee.
+Permission to retrieve records for the purpose of investigations into criminal and student code of conduct violations or investigations into violations of this policy or unauthorized access of the records must be granted by the college president or his/her designee.

-Records of ingress to and egress from data centers will be reviewed regularly for unexpected activity by the manager of the area.
+Records of access to Data Centers will be regularly reviewed by center managers for unexpected activity.
 Exceptions to expected activity will be logged and reported to the IT Security Administrator.
 Logs may be audited at any time by the IT Security Administrator.
-The records and logs of data center access will be kept online and available for 90 days and maintained for 1 year, at which time they will be erased.
-Card access permission lists for data centers will be reviewed by area managers quarterly.
+The exported records and logs of Data Center access will be maintained for 1 year, at which time they will be deleted.
+Card access permission lists for Data Centers will be reviewed by area managers quarterly.

-Any proposed alternations of the above characteristics and conditions must involve prior consultation with appropriate administrative and governance groups.
+Any proposed alterations of the above characteristics and conditions must involve prior consultation with appropriate administrative and governance groups.